contao/docs/docs/dev/getting-started/extension.md

 Now it is time to set up your actual development structure.
 Typically, you will have a `src/` folder containing all the sources of your extension, and a `test/` folder for tests (if any).
-This is common setup, though you are free to choose a different one (e.g. no `src/` and `test/` subfolder, starting with the namespace folders directly).
+This is a common setup, though you are free to choose a different one (e.g. no `src/` and `test/` subfolder, starting with the namespace folders directly).

 Next you will choose a top-level namespace and extension related subnamespace for